 - Typically have vertical tracks so won’t fill up with leaves and detritus

-- Rooflights are great for ‘rooms in the roof’ in loft conversions or one-and-a-half storey homes, which are steadily becoming more popular options among self-builders with height restrictions.
+- Rooflights are great for ‘rooms in the roof’ in loft conversions or one-and-a-half storey homes, which are steadily becoming more popular options among self-builders with height restrictions

 - Skylights are increasingly seen in terraced houses with side return extensions, providing light deeper into the floorplan

-- Roof lanterns offer a greater opportunity to introduce the maximum amount of light and help to achieve the illusion of extra head-height in extensions with flat roofs.
+- Roof lanterns offer a greater opportunity to introduce the maximum amount of light and help to achieve the illusion of extra head-height in extensions with flat roofs

-High-level windows that are sometimes used to retain privacy but increase natural light or ventilation.
+These are sometimes used to retain privacy but increase natural light or ventilation.
 In modern energy efficient houses, clerestory windows have been used in solar gain strategy and paired with stone, brick or concrete.
 In hotter parts of the day the elevated window position gains heat and essentially uses the structure below as a heat bank.

 - Let in extra light and ventilation